vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_104_beginnings_and_ends.text.md

 That's all for today.
 Was it complex?
 Was it boring?
 Well, I'm sorry but I can't hear your answer, I wrote this book some time ago.
 At any rate, if you think we are going to slowly you can go on freely, the daily frequency is just a suggestion.
 For today, I also suggest a good cup of tea and maybe some biscuits.
 Next stop, some plumbing: one of the most important things you can learn about Unix.

-Suggested film for the evening: Highlander (1986)
+Suggested film for the evening: Highlander (1986) - There are many beginnings, but in the end there will be only one.